Free Buyers Guide

 With the microinverters, the total inverter capacity would be approximately 11.5kW, spread across 30 microinverters rated at 384W each.
 This extra inverter capacity is an advantage for microinverter systems.
 Even though microinverter systems might experience occasional clipping, the important point is that they clip at 11.5kW.
 That’s more than the 10kW limit of the string inverter system.

 This advantage becomes bigger with larger systems, such as a 26.4kW setup, where microinverters convert nearly 22kW compared to the 20kW in the string inverter system.
 This higher inverter capacity translates to increased energy generation despite clipping.
+This leads to saving more money.

 It’s important to note that the discussion assumes all panels are facing the same direction and receiving the same amount of sunlight from the same angle.
-If panels are distributed, say with 15 panels on the west and 15 on the east, a slight advantage in clipping may be observed for the string inverter system.

 For more information about how string solar systems compare to microinverter systems, you might want to read the following article titled, String Inverters vs Microinverters vs DC Optimiser: How Are They Different?